Particular/PlatformContainerExamples/docker-compose/README.md

 ## Usage

- **Pull the Latest Images:** Before running the containers, ensure you're using the latest version of each image by executing the following command:
+ **Pull the latest images:** Before running the containers, ensure you're using the latest version of each image by executing the following command:
  ```shell
  docker compose pull
  ```
- This command checks for any updates to the images specified in your docker-compose.yml file and pulls them if available.
+ This command checks for any updates to the images specified in the docker-compose.yml file and pulls them if available.

-**Start the Containers:** After pulling the latest images, modify the [environment file](.env), if necessary, and then start up the containers using:
+**Start the containers:** After pulling the latest images, modify the [environment file](.env), if necessary, and then start up the containers using:
 ```shell
 docker compose up -d
 ```